ga4gh/va-spec/schema/profiles/def/CohortAlleleFrequencyStudyResult.rst

     **Information Model**

-Some CohortAlleleFrequencyStudyResult attributes are inherited from :ref:`va.core:StudyResult`.
+Some CohortAlleleFrequencyStudyResult attributes are inherited from :ref:`gks.core-im:StudyResult`.

     .. list-table::
        :class: clean-wrap